spree/spree/guides/content/developer/customization/checkout.md

 ### Customizing the View for a Particular Step

-Each of the default checkout steps has its own partial defined in the spree_core's `app/views/spree/checkout` directory.
+Each of the default checkout steps has its own partial defined in the spree frontend `app/views/spree/checkout` directory.
 Changing the view for an existing step is as simple as overriding the relevant partial in your site extension.
 It's also possible the default partial in question defines a usable theme hook, in which case you could add your functionality by using